StevenLooman/home-assistant-dlna-dmr/README.md

 Replace `http://192.168.178.71:9197/dmr` with the URL to the UPnP description XML.

 ## Notes
-- Still in development, YMMV!
+- Still in development, YMMV.
+- Only tested with my own TV (Samsung).
+This TV only updates via UPnP if the stream was opened via a remote UPnP device (e.g., BubbleUPnP), not when a stream is opened via the local UPnP browser!
-- Feedback/testing is appreciated!
+- Feedback/testing is appreciated.
 - I'll create a pull request for automatic discovery to `netdisco` as soon as this component is more mature.

 # License